-Completion of a early childhood training program
+Completion of a early childhood training program\

-Completion of a Mississippi State Board of Education approved early childhood education training program includes the Child Development Associate (CDA), National Board Early Childhood Certification, Director's Credential, Montessori Credential, and the MDE's intensive specialized early childhood training program (122 Pre-K add on endorsement).
+\Completion of a Mississippi State Board of Education approved early childhood education training program includes the Child Development Associate (CDA), National Board Early Childhood Certification, Director's Credential, Montessori Credential, and the MDE's intensive specialized early childhood training program (122 Pre-K add on endorsement).
 MDE considers additional state, regional, or nationally approved programs upon request.
 Entities may submit program component documentation to earlychildhood@mdek12.org for consideration.
 Please note that the completion of a Mississippi State Board of Educationapproved training program or MDE prescribed twelve (12) hours of coursework only qualifies a prospective early childhood education teacher or early childhood education assistant teacher to serve three and four-year old children in Mississippi classrooms and does not lead to an endorsement/licensure unless it is explicitly stated and outlined in the official Licensure Guidelines K-12 document.
 To review the most accurate and up to date licensure requirements, please visit the Office of Educator Licensure section of the MDE website.

-2. Requirements for Assistant Teachers for August 2018
+2. Requirements for Assistant Teachers for August 2020

-The pre-kindergarten assistant teacher qualifications will change effective August 1, 2018 as per the Mississippi Early Learning Guidelines for Classrooms Serving Three- and Four-Year-Old Children(2015).
-By August 1, 2018, 50% of assistant teachers in each district will meet the requirements described below.
-By August 1, 2020, 100% of assistant teachers in each district will meet the requirements described below.
+The pre-kindergarten assistant teacher qualifications will change effective August 1, 2020.
+By August 1, 2020, 50% of assistant teachers in each district will meet the requirements described below.
+By August 1, 2022, 100% of assistant teachers in each district will meet the requirements described below.